BergerMU/Maze-Generator-Solver/README.md

 ## How it works:
 1. Enter the size of your maze (must be an odd number)
-2. Select between saving it to an image, solving it, generating a new maze, and exiting the program
+2. Select between saving it as a png, solving it, generating a new maze, and exiting the program
 3. Done!

 ## Notes
-* The maze only has one type of solving algorithm right now: the "follow the right wall" algorithm.
-More are planned to be added in the future
+* There are three types of solving algorithms so far, right turn only and left turn only
 * While solving, the "*" character represents the correct path, and the "." character means the mazes backtracking path
 * Mazes beyond 200 notice longer waiting times